 In July 2022, Diana responded to a fan wondering if season 7 would be the final season of the show.
 “Don’t pay attention to stupid click-bait online, is my advice,” she wrote on Twitter. ” Of course Season 7 _might_ be the last–it may well NOT be the last.
 Nobody knows that.
 But people keep pestering, so they get non-answers like, ‘Maybe’ and add silly headlines.”

 In August 2022, STARZ announced that it is currently in development on the highly-anticipated prequel Outlander: Blood of My Blood.
-The writers’ room is underway on the drama that will follow the love story of Jamie Fraser’s parents.
+The spinoff will follow the love story of Jamie Fraser’s parents, and the first season has already gotten the green light.

 “Outlander is a riveting show that from season to season has captured the hearts of its fans around the world,” Kathryn, STARZ’s President of Original Programming, said in a statement.
 “We are excited to peel back the layers of this vibrant world to bring our audience the origin of where it all began.
 Matthew, Maril, and Ronald will continue to bring their excellent vision and creativity to this new iteration, and we can’t wait to see what happens next.”